About Finchley Dog Walker aka Derek Chambers

 Let me know about your dog’s character and personality traits

-It’s vitally important that you let me know about any characteristic peculiarities that may make your dog unsuitable for pet sitting or walking, including the lack of house training, anti-social behaviour with other dogs and children, if prone to loud barking or have any health issues.
+It’s vitally important that you let me know about any characteristic peculiarities that may make your dog unsuitable for pet sitting or walking, including the lack of house training, anti-social behaviour with other dogs and children, if prone to loud barking or any health issues.

 Your Dog Walker also likes a holiday.